ECE498-LearnLab/learnlab/README.md

 ## Setup

 ### Authentication
 Client-side authentication is done using Firebase.
-The Firebase Console is avaiable at (https://console.firebase.google.com/u/1/project/learnlab-ef56a/authentication/users).
+The Firebase Console is available at (https://console.firebase.google.com/u/1/project/learnlab-ef56a/authentication/users).
 Login using the learnlabcanada account to view the console.

 ### To Run
 ```